7azem0/News/README.md

 - After getting your clone, CREATE the working environment through:<br>
 <pre>
-"docker-compose up -d" OR "docker compose up -d"
+"docker-compose up -d --build" OR "docker compose up -d --build"
 </pre>
 NOTE : This command will run only one time After clonning the repo.
 <br>